tatami-galaxy/speech-processing/reports/comments.md

 ##### MOE

 - neuron activations become less sparse with fine tuning
+	- eval off shelf model with relu
+		- does it require some ft with relu first?
+			- off the shelf worse with relu without ft
+				- try moe
-	- ft with relu instead of relu first and then ft
+			- ft off the shelf a litte and then moe

 - partition ffns
 	- inf values in co-activation graph -> mean instead of sum?